-Studying GCSE RS puts you in a good position to study A Level subjects such as criminology, psychology, sociology, politics and health and social care.
+Studying GCSE RS puts you in a good position to study the following A Level topics criminology, psychology, sociology, politics and health and social care.

 Vocational Options

 Cambridge National Certificate in Child Development

 This course will inspire and equip you with independence and confidence in using skills that are relevant to the childcare sector and more widely.
 It covers all aspects of child development, from conception to five years, as well as providing safe and nurturing environments.